- Preparing for Commencement

 Please ask your family members and guests to refrain from bringing air horns or other unusual noise-making instruments into the Coliseum for use during the ceremony.
 The ACU Commencement ceremony is not a high school ceremony.
 Thank you for your cooperation.

 Please ask your family and guests at the ceremony to remain in their seats until the recessional is finished.
 Please stay in line with your fellow graduates until you have exited the building.

 There will be a reception honoring graduates following the ceremony.
 Faculty and administrators will be there to greet the graduates and their guests.

 8. Seating for Elderly and those with Physical Limitations

 If you have disabled or elderly guests who might have difficulty climbing stairs, seats will be reserved in the lower rows of Sections U, A, and B on the east side of the Coliseum.
 Designated seats will be marked with "Physical Limitations" signs.
+This seating is available on a first come, first served basis.
 Note: Due to limited seating and a growing demand for this service, please arrange for one person to sit with the disabled or elderly guest while all other family members and guests sit elsewhere in the Coliseum.

 For further assistance, please call the Registrar's Office at 325-674-2236 or email email@example.com.